Bethpage Air Show to return with new routines, scripts, music

 To the skies the pilots will go, and to the beach Long Islanders will go for the Bethpage Air Show over Memorial Day weekend, which will offer new aerobatic routines, new scripts and music — and a livestream alternative for anyone unable to attend.

-Aside from lots of advanced technology upgrades, "It is still exactly the same airplane that rolled off the assembly line in the late 70s and 80s," said Capt.
-Haden "Gator" Fullam, team commander said in a telephone interview.
+Aside from lots of advanced technology upgrades, "It is still exactly the same airplane that rolled off the assembly line in the late '70s and '80s," said Capt.
+Haden "Gator" Fullam, team commander in a telephone interview.

-Long Island's David Windmiller, an aerobatic pilot and Bethpage regular, believes he has a brand new stunt, so original it still lacks a formal name: "a spiraling tower was the best one I could come up with."
+Long Island's David Windmiller, an aerobatic pilot and Bethpage regular, believes he has a brand new stunt that is so original it still lacks a formal name: "a spiraling tower was the best one I could come up with."

 The maneuver, when "the airplane is basically doing somersaults over itself," is one he has worked on for a decade.
 "I've never seen anybody else do it; maybe I'll ask for credit."